seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 $file = $filesystem->file('test.txt');
 {% endhighlight %}

-This method returns an instance of `React\Filesystem\Node\FileInterface`, which provides various method for working with files.
+This method returns an instance of `React\Filesystem\Node\FileInterface`, which provides various methods for working with files.

 ### Reading